mohanish2504/fampay-assignment/README.md

 4. User can store multiple `api-key` from google to fetch videos.
 If one failes other is used.

 ## Techstack
-1. `Elastic Search`: It was mentioned in assignment, that user should be able to query, based on oneor two example, I went ahead with elastic, instead of manually writting any algorithm.
+1. `Elastic Search`: It was mentioned in assignment, that user should be able to query.
+Based on one or two example, I found elastic to be better choice than manually writting any algorithm.
 2. `Sqlite`: I chose sqlite here, since it is only going to be used to store video data, api-key, search terms and query based on id.
 3. `Redis`: This is for queue mechanism, which is used by celery.
-Also, we are using it for maintaining lock.
+Also, we are using it for maintaining lock for scheduler.
 4. `Celery`: Celery is for background tasks.
-It schedules task to fetch videos from youtube api every `10 seconds`
+It schedules task to fetch videos from youtube api for interval you choose
 5. `Fastapi`: Fastapi is python web framework, it is quicker to make microservices with it.